 Dennis Maher, Founder/Director Dennis Maher is an artist, architect and educator.
-His work explores imaginative possibilities for the built environment through drawing, photography, collage and construction.
-Maher holds a professional degree in architecture from Cornell University.
+His work explores fantastic and imaginative possibilities for the built environment through drawing, photography, collage and construction.
 In 2009, he established the FARGO HOUSE, an immersive sculptural environment within his house on Fargo Avenue in Buffalo.
-Maher was selected as the 2012-2013 Artist-in-Residence at the Albright-Knox Art Gallery.
-Exhibitions of his work have been presented at venues nationally and internationally, including at the Mattess Factory Art Museum (Pittsburgh, PA), Bi-City Biennale of Architecture and Urbanism (Shenzhen, China), Black and White Gallery and Project Space (Brooklyn, NY), Pulse Miami Art Fair, and Real Art Ways (Hartford, CT).
+In 2015, he founded ASSEMBLY HOUSE 150, an experimental art/architecture project space located at 150 Edward Street where he directs the SACRA construction skills training program.
+Exhibitions of Maher’s work have been presented at venues nationally and internationally, including at the Mattress Factory Art Museum (Pittsburgh, PA), Bi-City Biennale of Architecture and Urbanism (Shenzhen, China), Black and White Gallery and Project Space (Brooklyn, NY), Pulse Miami Art Fair, and Real Art Ways (Hartford, CT), and the Albright-Knox Art Gallery, where he was the 2012-2013 Artist-in-Residence.
 Maher is a recipient of the NYFA Fellowship (2014), the Real Art Ways STEP UP Award (2011), the Black and White Project Space Prize (2010), a NYSCA Independent Projects Grant (2010), and a MacDowell Colony Fellowship (2008).
-His work has been featured in NYTimes, Sculpture Magazine, Architectural Review, ARCHDaily, Architect Magazine and on the national radio program Smart City Radio.
+His work has been featured in NYTimes, Sculpture Magazine, Art Monthly, Architectural Review, ARCHDaily, Architect Magazine and on the national radio program Smart City Radio.
 Maher is currently a Clinical Assistant Professor in the Department of Architecture at SUNY, University at Buffalo, where he has taught since 2004.

 Daniel Salomon, Lead Instructor Daniel Salomon received his professional degree in architecture from Cornell University and also studied at the School of Furniture Craftsmanship in Rockport, ME.
 Salomon worked as an instructional technician and shop supervisor at Cornell from 2014 - 2016.
 He is currently conducting research on design/build schools within North America.